gabegm/gabriel/content/posts/Geospatial-Intelligence-Recap.md

 ## Which skills are required to become a Data Scientist?

-The skills you will need will ultimately depend on the project you are working on, and it is quite normal to learn on the job as you work from one project to another.
-However there are some core skills required which I will touch on briefly below:
+The skills you will need will ultimately depend on the project you are working on and it is quite normal to learn on the job as you gain skills, knowledge, and from one project to another.
+However, there are some core skills required which I will touch on briefly below:

 * SQL
   * Querying databases to retrieve data